 Trans-European Transport Network

-Regulation (EU) No 1315/2013 of 11 December 2013 on Union guidelines for the development of the trans-European transport network (TEN-T) lists the fixed link across the Fehmarn Belt as well as the landside connections in Germany and Denmark as parts of the TEN core network.
+Regulation (EU) No 1315/2013 of 11 December 2013 on Union guidelines for the development of the trans-European Transport Network (TEN-T) lists the fixed link across the Fehmarn Belt as well as the landside connections in Germany and Denmark as parts of the TEN core network.
 At the same time, the Fehmarnbelt Fixed Link is a key element of the central north-south artery between Scandinavia and Central Europe within the Scandinavian-Mediterranean TEN core network corridor.
-As studies and preparatory work in Germany and Denmark have already been subsidized with EU funds from the TEN-T programme, the prospects for receiving TEN funds are very good.

 Past and ongoing studies